shsagir/play-area-sync/docs/env-vars.md

 ## Solution

-With environment variables or short "ENV vars", you avoid configuration conflicts between different environments.
+Everything specific to the environment should be stored in Environment variables or short "ENV vars".

 ### About ENV vars